+■ There's no picture

+Make sure that all video connecting plugs are pushed 14 in all the way.

+Make sure that each video component is properly connected.

+If your TV is connected to the HDMI output(s), select 51 "----" in the "HDMI Input" setting to watch composite video, and component video sources.

+If the video source is connected to a component video input, you must assign that input to an input selector, and your TV must be connected to either the HDMI output(s) or COMPONENT VIDEO OUT.

+If the video source is connected to a composite video input, you must assign that input to an input selector, and your TV must be connected to the HDMI output(s) or the corresponding composite video output.

+If the video source is connected to an HDMI input, you must assign that input to an input selector, and your TV must be connected to the HDMI output(s).

+(European models) While the Pure Audio listening mode is selected, the analog video circuitry is turned off and only video signals input through HDMI IN can be output.

+On your TV, make sure that the video input to which - the AV receiver is connected is selected.

+When the "Monitor Out" setting is set to "Both", the 51, 65 "HDMI Through" setting is only available for the HDMI OUT MAIN jack.

-There's no picture
+■ There's no picture from a source connected to an HDMI IN

-Make sure that all video connecting plugs are pushed in all the way.
-13 Make sure that each video component is properly connected.
-14, 15 If your TV is connected to HDMI OUT , select "" in the " HDMI Input " setup to watch composite video, and component video sources.
-48 If the video source is connected to a component video input, you must assign that input to an input selector, and your TV must be connected to either HDMI OUT or COMPONENT VIDEO OUT .
-15, 49 If the video source is connected to a composite video input, you must assign that input to an input selector, and your TV must be connected to HDMI OUT or the corresponding composite video output.
-15, 49 If the video source is connected to an HDMI input, you must assign that input to an input selector, and your TV must be connected to HDMI OUT .
-14, 48 (European models) While the Pure Audio listening mode is selected, the analog video circuitry is turned off and only video signals input through HDMI IN can be output.
-35 On your TV, make sure that the video input to which the AV receiver is connected is selected. -

-Reliable operation with an HDMI-to-DVI adapter is 88 not guaranteed.
+Reliable operation with an HDMI-to-DVI adapter is not guaranteed.
 In addition, video signals from a PC are not guaranteed.

-When the resolution is set to any resolution not 48 supported by the TV, no video is output from the HDMI outputs.
+When the resolution is set to any resolution not supported by the TV, no video is output from the HDMI outputs.